August 28, 2018

 Join us this Saturday Sept 1st at 7.30pm at St Barnabas, Pitshanger Lane, Ealing for EYO’s annual Post-Tour Concert.
 The...
 Read more

 EYO includes players from all kinds of schools and backgrounds and we want all talented young musicians to feel welcome.
 We feel passionate about the experience of playing music and think learning an instrument is one of the best things that can happen to a young person.
-Summer Term 2017 saw the fourth annual EYO Roadshow visiting local schools to work with students.
+Summer Term 2018 saw the fifth annual EYO Roadshow visiting local schools to work with students.

-The team visited a wife range of local junior and high schools, plus Spring Hallow Special School.
-Thanks to Ealing Music Service they were able to provide a range of orchestral instruments for students to try out, with some amazing results!
+The team visited a wife range of local junior and high schools and thanks to Ealing Music Service they were able to provide a range of orchestral instruments for students to try out, with some amazing results!

 Project leaders: Lee Marchant, Esther Sheridan

 Schools visited 2018: Alec Reed Academy, Downe Manor Primary School, Vicar’s Green Primary School, Little Ealing Primary School, Our Lady of the Visitation School, Oakland’s Primary School, St Mark’s Primary School